lichaozhy/tjucs-airank-2025/document/benchmark/cbb64d1c-4377-4231-a465-73ffb10972c5/README.md

 ## Introduction

 ![alt text](assets/1-1.png)

 EB-Habitat is the 3D embodied navigation benchmark in EmbodiedBench, built on the HM3D dataset and executed in the Habitat 2.0 simulator.
 It evaluates an agent’s ability to perform long-horizon goal-directed navigation using only egocentric vision and natural language instructions, without access to ground-truth maps or GPS.

 Each episode gives the agent:

-A goal instruction (e.g., “Go to the kitchen”)
+- A goal instruction (e.g., “Go to the kitchen”)

-An egocentric RGB image at each timestep
+- An egocentric RGB image at each timestep

-Discrete movement actions (e.g., move forward, turn left, turn right, stop)
+- Discrete movement actions (e.g., move forward, turn left, turn right, stop)

-The agent must find its way to the correct semantic region in large, multi-room, real-world-like indoor environments—often requiring 10 to 50+ steps across multiple rooms and hallways.
+The agent must find its way to the correct semantic region in large, multi-room, real-world-like indoor environments, often requiring 10 to 50+ steps across multiple rooms and hallways.
 ## Benchmark characteristics
 EB-Habitat is designed to test long-range visual reasoning and spatial memory.
 It includes the following features:

-Semantic goal navigation: Tasks are defined by room types, not explicit coordinates (e.g., "find the bathroom").
+- Semantic goal navigation: Tasks are defined by room types, not explicit coordinates (e.g., "find the bathroom").

-High scene complexity: Environments are large and realistic, with multiple rooms, distractors, and occlusions.
+- High scene complexity: Environments are large and realistic, with multiple rooms, distractors, and occlusions.

-Long-horizon planning: Agents often traverse 10–40 meters, which may take 50+ steps and involve multiple turns, backtracking, and disambiguation.
+- Long-horizon planning: Agents often traverse 10–40 meters, which may take 50+ steps and involve multiple turns, backtracking, and disambiguation.

-Egocentric-only input: No depth, map, or localization signal is provided—only raw RGB and natural language.
+- Egocentric-only input: No depth, map, or localization signal is provided—only raw RGB and natural language.

-Habitat 2.0 realism: Uses realistic 3D layouts and textures from the HM3D dataset.
+- Habitat 2.0 realism: Uses realistic 3D layouts and textures from the HM3D dataset.

-Strict success metric: The agent must issue a stop command within a semantic room of the correct type.
+- Strict success metric: The agent must issue a stop command within a semantic room of the correct type.
-## Data Statistics
-300 tasks, sampled from Habitat scenes in the HM3D dataset.

-Goal types include common room categories: kitchen, bathroom, bedroom, living room, etc.

-Environments: Large multi-room houses with realistic furniture and lighting.

-Action space: move forward, turn left, turn right, stop.

-Success condition: Must end in a region labeled with the correct semantic type.

-Step limit: Up to 100 steps per episode.
 ## Evaluation
 The same 24 MLLMs (8 proprietary + 16 open-source) were evaluated in EB-Habitat using a greedy, step-by-step closed-loop execution setup.

 Highlights:

-GPT-4o again leads, with ~45% success rate—much lower than in EB-ALFRED or EB-Navigation due to the task's difficulty.
+- GPT-4o again leads, with ~45% success rate—much lower than in EB-ALFRED or EB-Navigation due to the task's difficulty.

-Claude-3.7-Sonnet follows at ~41%, also struggling with long-horizon memory and spatial ambiguity.
+- Claude-3.7-Sonnet follows at ~41%, also struggling with long-horizon memory and spatial ambiguity.

-Open-source models achieve much lower performance; most top out at 15–25% success.
+- Open-source models achieve much lower performance; most top out at 15–25% success.

-Vision is absolutely necessary here—removing it drops performance to near-zero.
+- Vision is absolutely necessary here—removing it drops performance to near-zero.

 Insights:

-The dominant failure mode is semantic confusion (e.g., stopping in the wrong room) or getting lost (e.g., looping or getting stuck).
+- The dominant failure mode is semantic confusion (e.g., stopping in the wrong room) or getting lost (e.g., looping or getting stuck).

-Success correlates with the model’s ability to maintain spatial memory and recognize semantic visual cues across diverse scenes.
+- Success correlates with the model’s ability to maintain spatial memory and recognize semantic visual cues across diverse scenes.

-Unlike EB-ALFRED, language alone is insufficient; fine-grained visual understanding and spatial awareness are critical.
+- Unlike EB-ALFRED, language alone is insufficient; fine-grained visual understanding and spatial awareness are critical.
 ## Citation

 ```